Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/a-history-of-gta-online.md

 ### 2017

 - June 13: The *Gunrunning* update was released.
-Bunkers, the properties for a new passive business of selling weapons, was introduced, allowing players to increase their earnings while they are doing other activities in GTA Online.
+Bunkers, the properties for a new passive business of selling weapons, were introduced, allowing players to increase their earnings while they are doing other activities in GTA Online.
   Several weaponized vehicles, new Mk II variants of existing weapons, and a set of new weapon accessories were also added to the game.